 10. Drink Responsibly

-It’s easy to get carried away when making new friends and I am definitely guilty in having too many drinks on more than one occasional when travelling.
+It’s easy to get carried away when making new friends and I am definitely guilty of having too many drinks on more than one occasion when travelling.

 I’ve never been in an incident myself where I have been assaulted but I have definitely been robbed on a night out (both in London and in Australia) so it doesn’t matter what city you are in this can happen anywhere!